 5. Organic food is better for animal welfare

 Livestock on conventional farms often have sub-par conditions.
-The crowded, stressful conditions take a toll on their health and increase their need for drugs, adding to the cycle.
-Organic farms, on the other hand, ensure their animals have ample space, good food and limited drugs so they can live as naturally as possible.
+The crowded, stressful conditions take a toll on their health and increase their need for medication, adding to the cycle.
+Organic farms, on the other hand, ensure their animals have ample space, good food and no antibiotics so they can live as naturally as possible.